MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keregisterbugcheckreasoncallback.md

 Drivers can use <b>KeRegisterBugCheckReasonCallback</b> to register routines that execute during a system bug check.

-For descriptions of each type of callback, see [**KBUGCHECK_CALLBACK_REASON**](./ne-wdm-_kbugcheck_callback_reason.md).
+For descriptions of each type of callback, see [**KBUGCHECK_CALLBACK_REASON**](/windows-hardware/drivers/ddi/wdm/ne-wdm-_kbugcheck_callback_reason).

-Drivers can use the [**KeDeregisterBugCheckReasonCallback**](./nf-wdm-kederegisterbugcheckreasoncallback.md) routine to remove the bug check callback registration.
+Drivers can use the [**KeDeregisterBugCheckReasonCallback**](/windows-hardware/drivers/ddi/wdm/nf-wdm-kederegisterbugcheckreasoncallback) routine to remove the bug check callback registration.
 Any driver that can be unloaded must remove the registrations of all of its callbacks in its <a href="/windows-hardware/drivers/ddi/wdm/nc-wdm-driver_unload">Unload</a> routine.

 For information about how to implement these callback routines, see <a href="/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.

-To display secondary dump data, you can use the <b><a href="https://go.microsoft.com/fwlink/p/?linkid=165501">.enumtag</a></b> command or the <b><a href="https://go.microsoft.com/fwlink/p/?linkid=165500">IDebugDataSpaces3::ReadTagged</a></b> method in a debugger extension.
+To display secondary dump data, you can use the <b><a href="/windows-hardware/drivers/ddi/dbgeng/nf-dbgeng-idebugdataspaces3-readtagged">IDebugDataSpaces3::ReadTagged</a></b> method in a debugger extension.
 Another option is to debug the bug check callback routine itself.
 For more information about debuggers and debugger extensions, see <a href="/windows-hardware/drivers/debugger/index">Windows Debugging</a>.

 ## -see-also